vanepp/FritzingCheckPart/README.md

 	<p layer='schematic' hybrid='yes' svgId='connector81pin' terminalId='connector81terminal'hybrid='yes' /></schematicView>

 there are two errors in this line.
 There is a missing space between connector81terminal' and hybrid='yes' and the second hybrid='yes is wrong.
 The line should be corrected to this:

 	<p layer='schematic' hybrid='yes' svgId='connector81pin' terminalId='connector81terminal' /></schematicView>

-which is correct xml and the complaints from parser will stop.
+which is correct XML and the complaints from parser will stop.
 You will get a lot more errors, but again they are really there, even though the part with these errors loads and runs happily in Fritzing.

 ### Error 8: filename isn't a file: ignored

 The file name provided either isn't a file or isn't readable and has been ignored.

 ### Error 10: There must be a directory that is not '.' or '..' in the input name
 for a fzp file in order to find the svg files.

 Indicates that it needs a directory (for example core/file.fzp) in order to figure out where the svg files are (../svg/core/... in this case).
 Supply the directory and it will be happy.

 ### Error 13: dst dir